-- anemia (a lack of healthy red blood cells)
+- Anemia.
+This condition develops when you have a lack of healthy red blood cells.

-- anorexia (an eating disorder leading to loss of body fat)
+- Anorexia.
+This eating disorder leads to loss of body fat.

-- hypothyroidism (the thyroid does not make enough thyroid hormones)
+- Hypothyroidism.
+This disorder occurs when the thyroid does not make enough thyroid hormones.

-- disorders of the hypothalamus (an area of the brain that produces hormones that control body temperature)
+- Disorders of the hypothalamus.
+This area of the brain produces hormones that control body temperature.

-- fibromyalgia (a condition causing body-wide pain and discomfort)
+- Fibromyalgia.
+This chronic condition causes body-wide pain and discomfort.

 - Do you have any previously diagnosed conditions?